def-codes/the-better-thing/src/meld-demo/hashtags.md

 Cohabitating the world with "claims of truth" are things called "values".

-I would say that values have “no strings attached,” but I would rather make a positive assertion, as I don't believe that the value of values depends on negation.

-I would say that a value is "of no consequence", since they do not themselves trigger any kind of dispatch (indeed, they have no strings attached).
+Values are of no consequence.
+They have no strings attached.

 Representations of values can be navigable, by containing links to other things.
 Values can thus serve indirectly as (the locus of) inflection points in a